beginners-lock/lendsqr-fe-test/README.md

 ### Dashboard User Details

-This page shows the details of the user id which is sent as a paramete through the url site url it is located at `http://localhost:3000/dashboard?id={id}`.
+This page shows the details of the user id which is sent parameter to the component using state.
 The user details are gotte by fetching the data from ['https://6270020422c706a0ae70b72c.mockapi.io/lendsqr/api/v1/users/:id']('https://6270020422c706a0ae70b72c.mockapi.io/lendsqr/api/v1/users/:id').

 The blacklist button and activate button are not functional since the effect would not take effect (the code gives each user a random status onMount therefore even though we change status of the user going back would simply re-distribute randome statuses again).
 This function would be easily implemented is the users object passed through the API contains a status attribute.